 Two Basic Breast Implant Shapes

-There are two basic breast implant shapes: Round and Anatomical (aka teardrop).
-Understanding the differences of each type is central to your implant selection.
+Round and Anatomical!
+Understanding the differences of each breast implant type is central to your implant selection.

 Picking the right implant shape for you will be based on:

-Without doubt, roundimplants are the most commonly used implant in breast augmentation.
+Without doubt, round implants are the most commonly used implant in breast augmentations.
 A round implant looks a bit like a squashed ball...

 Round implants are generally suitable for most women.
 But they work best when there isn't breast sagging and when you have some existing breast tissue.